DayS/uitableview4android/README.md

 	public UITableHeaderView headerViewForGroup(Context context, IndexPath indexPath, UITableHeaderItem headerItem, UITableHeaderView convertView) {
 		UITableHeaderView headerView;
 		if (convertView == null) {
-			headerView = new UITableHeaderView(context, indexPath);
+			// If the recycled view is null, we just creating one headerView = new UITableHeaderView(context, indexPath);
 		} else {
 			headerView = (UITableHeaderView) convertView;